Stochastic Approximation in a Markovian Framework Revisited: Lipschitz Continuity of the Poisson Equation: Introduction

-The structure of the paper is as follows: in Section \ref{sec:Introduction to HM} we provide an introduction to the stability theory for Markov chains developed in \cite{hairer2011yet}.
-The main results of the paper are stated in Section \ref{sec:Poisson equation - Main results}, culminating in Theorem \ref{thm:Poisson Lipschitz}, proving the Lipschitz continuity of a parameter-dependent Poisson equation.
-These results are extended in Section \ref{sec:Relaxations of the uniform drift condition}, in particular, the uniform drift condition, stated as Assumption \ref{cond:Uniform Drift Condition}, is significantly relaxed.
-The paper is concluded with a brief Discussion.
+The structure of the paper is as follows: in Section \ref{sec:Introduction to HM} we provide a brief introduction to the stability theory for Markov chains developed in \cite{hairer2011yet}, with appropriate interpretations and eventual simplifications.
+In Section \ref{sec:Poisson Equation - Existence UniquenessMain results} fundamental properties of the Poisson equation, existence and uniqueness of solutions, are discussed.
+In Section \ref{sec:Lipschitz_Continuity_of_the_Kernel} a simple condition imposing the Lipschitz continuity of the kernel is introduced, and its implications are discussed.
+The first main result of the paper is stated in Section \ref{sec:Poisson Equation - Lipschitz Continuity}, as Theorem \ref{thm:Poisson Lipschitz}, stating the Lipschitz continuity of the solutions of a parameter-dependent Poisson equation under reasonable conditions.